• Skip to main content

 The Calon Arang story inspires the Barong Ket dance.
 For those unfamiliar, Calon Arang tells the story of the battle between good, represented by Mpu Bharada, and evil, played by a mighty widow from the Girah village named Calon Arang.

 So, what does the Barong Dance symbolize in Bali?
 In the Barong dance performance, the Barong Ket personifies kindness.
-While the antagonist, who plays the crime, is Rangda – a word in Javanese which means Widow.
+While the antagonist, who plays the crime, is Rangda, a word in Javanese that means Widow.

 The Balinese Kris Dance, part of the Barong dance performance, shows dancers using a Kris as their primary weapon.
 The dance carries significant sacred value, as dancers often fall into a trance.